 ALTERNATIVE DATES: We work hard to get permits for your preferred date – in fact we normally secure 98% of the preferred dates for our customers.
 However, we prefer that you also give us at least 2 alternative dates just in case we are unable to secure permits for your preferred date.
 This ensures we can still get permits for you and make sure you can experience the Inca Trail!

-SHORT INCA TRAIL: If you are booking the 1 or 2 day Inca Trail, it is preferred that you also book in advance, however 2 to 4 month in before is possible depending on the date you chose to trek.
+SHORT INCA TRAIL: If you are booking the 1 or 2 day Inca Trail, it is preferred that you also book in advance, 2 to 4 months before is possible, depending on the date you prefer to trek.

 Unfortunately, once permits have been purchased, it is not possible to change the start date, get a refund, or transfer permits to someone else.
 To change your start date, you will need to purchase new permits.